brxdyh/brxdyh/README.md

-### poggers school projects and side things
+### side stuff i work on

-Hello, I'm currently an undergrad student majoring in Computer Engineering at University of Delaware :)
+hello :p

-- working on mainly school projects right now, will most likely pick up side projects during break!
+- working on mainly side projects right now, aiming for certs😎
-- currently learning Python 3, might learn C or C++ eventually
+- currently learning python and C
-- looking to eventually code a progrm that allows you to install music onto an iPhone from your PC :)
+- looking to eventually code a program that allows you to install music onto an iPhone from your PC :)
 - pronouns: he/him
 - soundcloud [;)](https://soundcloud.com/prodbybrxdy),